nwon24/north/doc/north.md

 executable simply named `test`.
 You can run this executable like you would run any other executable.

+You can also add the `-r` flag to run the executable automatically (if the assembler and linker exited successfully).
+This avoids having to run the executable yourself, but at the moment no command line arguments can be given to the program when it is run with this flag.

 Note that the assembler is invoked as `as`, and is expected to know AT&T assembler syntax.